Woljtek/monitoring/trace-processor/README.md

       - from: log.trace.header.workflow
         to: processing.workflow
 ```
-The application will also create entities for input_list_external tables because 'chunk' table is a child of 'external_input' table:
+The application will also create entities for 'input_list_external' tables because 'chunk' table is a child of 'external_input' table:
 ![](inputs/subclass-entities-related_creation.png)

-'external_input' table is the only one that is subclassed in Java world so chunk, dsib and aux_data are the only one that share behavior described above.
+The 'external_input' table is the only one that is subclassed in Java world so chunk, dsib and aux_data are the only ones that share behavior described above.

 1. [x] **Entity creation with another one**

 The last given example is a bit more complex than it seems.
 In fact, when configuring mapping for chunk entities, mapping for dsib entities is automatically added.
-The reason why this is done it's because such behavior is added programmatically.
-We know that chunk and dsib share the same root file name so it's easy to create dsib entity by using chunk entities.
+The reason why this is done is because such behavior is added programmatically.
+We know that chunk and dsib share the same root file name so it's easy to create dsib entities by using chunk entities.

-**Be careful by letting application creating dsib entities with chunk entities this won't create input_list_external entities for dsib relation.
+**Be careful that by letting the application creating dsib entities with chunk entities this won't create input_list_external entities for dsib relations.
 If you wan't to create input_list_external relation for dsib entities, you have to explicitly configure mapping for dsib entities.**

 1. [x] **Entity update**

-The application is able to update existing entity by checking in database if there is an already one that exists and replacing field which is a simple value (such as timestamp, varchar, bool, ...) but also to update field which is a complex value (such as jsonb).
+The application is able to update existing entities by checking in database if there is one that exists and replacing fields which are simple values (such as timestamp, varchar, bool, ...) but also to update fields which are complex values (such as jsonb).

-For complex value, it's nothing more than a map where you can put new key/value pair or replace value for an existing key.
+For complex values, it's nothing more than a map where you can put new key/value pair or replace a value for an existing key.
 If you have configured a mapping to modify the root directly it will replace it and not attempt a merge.

-**Note that if a key already exists and value is an array, application will systematically add new value into the existing array (whatever the new value is but do not add duplicate value).**
+**Note that if a key already exists and value is an array, the application will systematically add a new value into the existing array (whatever the new value is but do not add duplicate value).**

-Nevertheless application is not able to remove value for a field that is already filled.
+Nevertheless the application is not able to remove a value for a field that is already filled.

 1. [x] **Entity search**

-To find for an existing entity in database, application base its search on field that are marked as _unique_.
-Entity with unique field are the following:
+To find for an existing entity in database, the application bases its search on fields that are marked as _unique_.
+Entities with unique field are the following:
 - external_input.filename (applicable for chunk, dsib and aux_data)
 - product.filename

 ### Execution

 To start the application please define the following property 'ingestion.path'.
 It indicates where configuration file is located.
-If property is not set or path wrong, the application won't start.
+If the property is not set or the path wrong, the application will not start.

-Path must be defined with the following prefix 'file:' (for example `file:/config/ingestion.yaml`)
+Paths must be defined with the following prefix 'file:' (for example `file:/config/ingestion.yaml`)

 You also have to define properties related to database access:
 - spring.datasource.username